Scylardor/cminify/README.md

 A basic, portable C/C++ minifier I initially wrote to minify shaders.

 This basically trims whitespace and removes comments.
-It doesn't do any lexical analyzing, so complex cases may make it fail.
+It doesn't do any lexical analyzing, so complex or twisted cases may make it fail.

-But it got the job done quite a few times for me.
+I hope it will be as useful to you as it is to me.

 Requirements
 ============